Adibian/Persian-FastSpeech2/README.md

 # Persian FastSpeech2

-**Persian FastSpeech2** is an adaptation of Microsoft's FastSpeech2, optimized for generating high-quality speech from Persian text.
+**Persian FastSpeech2** is an adaptation of FastSpeech2, optimized for generating high-quality speech from Persian text.
 This project is based on [official implementation](https://github.com/ming024/FastSpeech2) and includes language-specific modifications to handle Persian phonemes and text structure.

 ## Overview